mono/mono/README.md

     also allows for a complete bootstrap of Mono's core compiler and core libraries from source.

     If you specify "roslyn", then Roslyn's C# compiler will be used.
-    This uses currently uses Roslyn binaries.
+    This currently uses Roslyn binaries.

 * `--enable-nacl`